 Instead, launching Financial Slacker is one of the few productive things I have done for myself in a long time.
 During my most recent six year stint in corporate America, I rarely did much of anything for myself.
 I was traveling almost weekly, and between that and keeping up with the kids’ activities, I didn’t have the energy or inclination to start something new.

-Unfortunately, when that role came to an end last summer, I didn’t have anything to show for it – other that a nice severance package.
+Unfortunately, when that role came to an end last summer, I didn’t have anything to show for it.
 As a household, we were in pretty good shape financially as Ms. Financial Slacker still works a good job and despite my Financial Slacker tendencies, we had managed to accumulate a pretty substantial investment portfolio over the years.
 So I didn’t need to generate income in the short term, but longer term was a different story.
 We do want to get to a point where Ms. Financial Slacker can retire.
 And to do that, we will need additional savings and/or side income streams.

 When I left my corporate job, I looked back and realized that I had spent the prior six years building something for someone else.
 Don’t get me wrong, The money was good.
 I am not advocating that everyone quit their job.
 In fact, I would say just the opposite.
 Unless you have a steady stream of passive cash flow that can replace your corporate job, why would you quit?
 That regular salary is hard to replace.
 If you are earning $100,000 per year, you need $5 million in invested capital to replace that income stream.